|Learn how to develop a plan to attract membership among diverse stakeholders in community-based efforts.|

-Organizations have a need for many different kinds of members.
-As mentioned earlier this can be especially important when deciding whether your organization is trying to build individual membership, or trying to build a coalition through recruiting members who speak for organizations.
+Organizations need many different kinds of members.
+As mentioned earlier, this can be especially important when deciding whether your organization is trying to build individual membership or trying to make a coalition through recruiting members who speak for organizations.

 Members of organizations function at different levels.
-Some show up more frequently than others; some are more committed than others; and some have other things going on in their lives that will take priority over the organization now and again.
-We can use all these types of members, as well as members with many different types of skills.
+Some show up more frequently than others; some are more committed than others; some have other things going on in their lives that will take priority over the organization.
+We can use all these types of members and members with many different kinds of skills.

 Organizations will often be looking to recruit members with varied skills.
-However, sometimes a project will come up in which members with specific skills will be needed.
+However, sometimes a project will come up in which specific skills are needed.